ZreXoc/ndrop/README.md

 ## Troubleshooting

-### Programs are not moved away from the starting workspace
+### Programs are not moved away from the present workspace

 Please see the example bindings.
-The has to be a workspace named `ndrop` for ndrop to work.
+There has to be a workspace named `ndrop` for ndrop to work and `ndrop` may not be your present workspace.

+So far, i've found no way to have named workspaces that are "out of the way" of the regular workspaces so the behaviour of `ndrop` is inferior to `hdrop`.

 ### Further instances of programs are started instead of hiding/unhiding a running instance